 Also, it’s the law that all dogs on common or access land are on leads during the bird nesting season which runs from 1 March to 31 July each year.
 Dogs running through long grass will harm ground nesting birds and their chicks.

 There are several areas of the estate where cattle and sheep graze.
-Please adhere to any notices relating to livestock in these areas.
-Where cattle are grazing, be prepared to let your dog off the lead in the unlikely event that the cattle chase it.
-Don't try to protect your dog from the cattle as you may be harmed.
+Please adhere to any notices relating to livestock in these areas, give the animals plenty of space, and keep your dog on a short lead.

 Professional Dog Walkers